In the Valley…

 While I would not recommend taking graduate-level courses, doing practicums and internships while working full-time, it is doable, but not without some sacrifices along the way.
 Without my husband’s support, I could not have completed this journey.
 I could have never completed the many long days at work, followed by late nights and weekends filled with homework, without God’s to me of (good health, perseverance, and understanding employers.

 After completing a practicum with Innovative Solutions Counseling in Grand Rapids, Michigan, using neurofeedback, internships at the counseling center of Cornerstone University working with college students and at Joe Martino Counseling, Grand Rapids, I passed my State Counseling test and I am now working as an LLPC at Joe Martino Counseling-Grandville & Lowell offices, and at Creative Solutions Counseling in Grand Rapids, Michigan.
 I thoroughly enjoy working with my clients and find the work challenging but extremely rewarding as well.
-I am currently working to complete the required hours to finish the requirements to be able to apply for my LPC counseling license.
+Upon completion of the required hours necessary for the full licensure, I recently received my LPC license.